A neural network approach for two-body systems with spin and isospin degrees of freedom: Method

 where the $ \nabla^2 $ denotes the Laplacian and the $ V^{\urm{int}} $ denotes the two-body interaction.
-Since we consider a self-bound system, which has a translational symmetry, the center-of-mass motion can be isolated; hence, we can consider the relative motion only.
+Since we consider a self-bound system, which has a translational symmetry, the center-of-mass motion can be isolated; hence, only the relative motion is accounted for the following calculation.
 Then, the problem is truncated into the one-body system.
 By defining the center of mass $ M $ and the reduced mass $ \mu $ as

 with the center-of-mass and relative coordinates